-Upload the main photograph.
-Profile’s photo must reflect the things you do and be in line with the style of your account.
+Plan and preview your main profile photo: open the Office tab → Profile Bio → Upload the main photo.
+Profile photo should reflect the things you do and be in line with the style of your account.
 Make this picture memorable!
 If you run a depersonalized profile for a brand, you don’t have too many options here – use the company’s logo.
-If you run a personal blog or a blog for the company’s owner use a portrait photo.
-For those who run a personal profile and sell goods or services, it’s better to have in the picture something that is being associated with the product.
+Use a portrait photo to run a personal blog or a blog for the company’s owner.
+For those who sell goods or services, it’s better to have something associated with the product in the picture.

-In the ‹About me› field, tell about your profile and how you can be of benefit to the client.
-Let them know what are the advantages of following your account.
+• Tell about your profile and how you can share benefits with the client in the ‹About me› field.
+Let your followers know what the advantages of following your account are.
 If you conduct giveaways of your services or goods, make sure to include that also.
-If you share exclusive information that your competitors don’t possess – also state it right away.
-For example, in the profile bio for a cosmetician, you can write: ‘Sharing beauty tips on a budget that save you money’.
+If you share complete information that your competitors don’t possess – also state it immediately.
+For example, in the profile bio for a cosmetician, you can write: ‘Sharing beauty tips on a budget that saves you money.
 Save drafts in the Content Office app to choose the best one later and publish it right from the app.